joonheeu/elo-browser/README.md

 ## Acknowledgements

-Some parts of Flow Browser are based on [electron-browser-shell](https://github.com/samuelmaddock/electron-browser-shell) by [Sam Maddock](https://github.com/samuelmaddock), with enhancements and modifications.
+Some parts of Elo Browser are based on [electron-browser-shell](https://github.com/samuelmaddock/electron-browser-shell) by [Sam Maddock](https://github.com/samuelmaddock), with enhancements and modifications.

 Design inspired by [Arc Browser](https://arc.net) and [Zen Browser](https://zen-browser.app/), which has a minimalistic design that is clean and simple.